We serve fresh and healthy foods that are made daily in our kitchen with love.

 Healthy, Full, and Happy!

-Giant Steps Child Care Center provides Breakfast, Lunch, and Snacks to all students Monday through Friday; free of charge.
+Giant Steps Child Care Center provides Breakfast, Lunch, and an afternoon Snack to all students Monday through Friday; FREE of charge.

 We work with our food distributors to feed our kids healthy fresh whole foods as much as possible.
 Our menu changes seasonally to take advantage of seasonal produce and expose your kids to different cuisines.